lwsjs/local-web-server/README.md

 ### Stored config

-Always use this port and blacklist?
+Use the same port and blacklist every time?
 Persist it to `package.json`:
 ```json
 {
   "name": "example",